-- 1) Complete the Admission and Exit Requirements listed above. - 2) Complete the Graduation Requirements (see Academic Policies). - 3) Complete the General Education Requirements that are listed under their respective major with the required 2.50 CGPA and a grade of C or better. - 4) Complete the Professional Education Requirements and the Subject Area Certification Requirements for the chosen major with the required 2.75 CGPA and a grade of C or better in each course.
+- 1) Complete the Admission and Exit Requirements listed above. - 2) Complete the Graduation Requirements (see Academic Policies). - 3) Complete the General Education requirements that are listed under their respective major with the required 2.75 CGPA, and a grade of C or higher in the following courses: College Algebra, English Composition I, English Composition II, and Introduction to Speech Communication.course - Complete the Professional Education Requirements and the Content Area Certification Requirements for the chosen major with the required 3.00 CGPA and a grade of C or higher in each course.